The Internet of Cosmetics And Beauty in The Bathroom of The Future

 3) Personalized cosmetics and beauty products for smart usage

 The bathroom of the future will undoubtedly be packed with many creams, lotions and other skin or hair care products which are based on diagnostics of beauty devices, or even that of dermatologists.

-For example, SkinCeuticals’ technology allows creating custom-made skin care based on a thorough skin diagnostic made by a dermatologist.
+For example, SkinCeuticals’ technology allows creating custom-made skin care based on a thorough skin diagnostic test made by a dermatologist.
 Lancome recently launched its service to manufacture personalized foundation by measuring the exact skin tone and providing a highly customized foundation on the spot.
-Customers choose from three levels of moisture and coverage (sheer, medium, and full), which Lancôme says provides 72,000 (!) possible combinations; and the foundation is blended right then and there in a contraption seemingly not unlike a 3D printer.
+Customers choose from three levels of moisture and coverage (sheer, medium, and full), which Lancôme says provides 72,000 (!) possible combinations; and the foundation is blended right then and there in a contraption seemingly similar to a 3D printer.
 We tried it; it works wonders!

 Genomics is also beginning to personalize beauty recommendations.
 While mainstream gene testing companies offer skin assessments such as Pathway Genomics’ SKin IQ, companies are beginning to take up beauty-focused DNA kits.
 SkinGenie uses genomics and AI to assess risks to specific skincare traits and curated product recommendations based on a user’s genome.
 SKINSHIFT offers a DNA test with customized product recommendations from the company’s line of skincare products.